EliahKagan/VidDraw/README.md

 or that a bug causes it to appear this way (either always, or under limited but unclear circumstances).

-This isn&rsquo;t likely to happen in Vid&shy;Draw&rsquo;s own help viewer, but general-purpose web browsers don&rsquo;t start out with a predetermined (scaled) size selected to make this specific page look reasonable.
+This isn&rsquo;t all that likely to happen in Vid&shy;Draw&rsquo;s own help viewer.
+But general-purpose web browsers don&rsquo;t start out with a predetermined (scaled) size selected to make this specific page look reasonable.
 The help file&mdash;and its sidenav&mdash;is meant to be fully usable on web browsers, too.

-#### Rarely, it overlaps the main text.

-On an iPad I tested with, when oriented in profile, the sidenav neither fades nor disappears when there is insufficient space, causing it to overlap the main text.
-This doesn&rsquo;t seem to happen in landscape or profile at any viewport width on a variety of browsers and operating systems in a variety of screen resolutions and display scalings.

-As above, I don&rsquo;t expect this to affect the program&rsquo;s help viewer or most other browsing scenarios, but it should still be investigated and fixed.
-It suggests a design mistake on my part that, if left in place, may manifest in more situations after some seemingly unrelated future change.

 ### Menu items are cumbersome to access while drawing.